Frequently Asked Questions

 make it last longer.
 Heating the water will drive all the

-anti-oxidant benefits out of the water.
+anti-oxidant benefits out of the water, so only warm as necessary.
 Use the water within one or

 you need to add minerals, and what kind?